jia-xinyu/jia-xinyu.github.io/_projects/7_project.md

     12-DoF quadruped robot.
 </div>

-It is a **16.5kg** electrically actuated robot with 4 legs.
+It is a **16.5kg**, electrically actuated, torque-controlled, four-legged robot.
 The leg link can reach **0.5m** when full extended.
 Most of mechanical components are customized, mainly made of aluminum alloy, carbon fiber, and 3D-printing material.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">